josavicente/josavicente/README.md

 I'm a Software engineer for more than 15 years, 14 of which I have worked in consulting with SAP technology.
 Specialised in the hotel sector and integration with 3rd parties.
 Although my work has been focused on SAP environments, I have continued training and learning other technologies and methodologies.

-The last 6 years I have developed my career as Engieneering Manager/ Team Lead.
+The last 6 years I have developed my career as Engieneering Manager.

 After 14 years I decided to change direction and move to a new sector and started working at SEAT:CODE.
 In a product focused environment I discovered a new passion for testing, agile and lean methodologies and curiosity for a continuous integration environment and extreme programming.